-Baggage packed, yesterday afternoon we took the train to London and enjoyed dinner out before heading to the London Heathrow Central Travelodge for our overnight stay.
-Our flight with United was scheduled for 10.20 am from Terminal 2 and as we were virtually on the doorstep we didn’t need to get up very early.
-The flight departed on time, a 767-400 airliner and we were seated in seats 31A and 31B.
+Baggage packed, the previous afternoon we took the train to London and enjoyed dinner out before heading to the London Heathrow Central Travelodge for our overnight stay.
+Our flight with United Airlines was scheduled for 10.20 am from Terminal 2 and as we were virtually on the doorstep we didn’t need to get up very early.
+The flight departed on time, it was a Boeing 767-400 airliner and we were seated in row 31A and 31B.
 During the first half hour it was quite turbulent but afterwards the flight became smooth.

 The plane touched down in New York an hour ahead of schedule due to strong tail winds and we only had to queue for 15 minutes at Border Control.
 After collecting our luggage we boarded the air train to the airport railway station where we bought tickets for the New Jersey Transit to Newark Penn ($8.50 each including the air train).
 Using the card machine to purchase the tickets was a bit of a struggle though, when the ticket selection has been made the debit/credit card then needs to be ‘dipped’ into the card reader.
 There is obviously a technique for doing this as our card came up with the error message ‘not recognised’ several times until it eventually worked.
 It can’t be dipped too slow or too fast, but don’t worry if it happens to you, just keep trying.

-Other useful tips about purchasing tickets, when asked for your zip code, just enter 99999 if not from the US and for some reason only individual tickets can be purchased so one has to repeat the whole procedure for other travelling companions!
+Other useful tips about purchasing tickets, when asked for your zip code, just enter 99999 if not from the US and for some reason tickets cannot be added to a basket as only individual tickets can be purchased so one has to repeat the whole procedure for other travelling companions!